memphisdev/save-zakar-hackathon/README.md

     "geospatial_y": 5
   }
   ```
-3. To submit your project please open an issue in the save-zakar-hackathon repository and follow the instructions.
+3. To submit your project please open an issue in this repo and follow the instructions.
 4. Create a pull request against the original repository with your project.
 5. Finally submit your project via the following [form](https://forms.gle/Hkmk1aLv9FvrZox98).